sni/lmd/README.md

 Some ideas may or may not be implemented in the future

-    - Support clustered backends by specifing multiple sources for a connection
     - Cluster the daemon itself to spread out the load, only one last reduce would be required to combine the result from all cluster partners
     - Add transparent and half-transparent mode which just handles the map/reduce without cache